kvignesh1420/cot-icl-lab/README.md

 ### Liger-Kernels

-Since we employ the model code from the `transformers` library, users can also apply the [Liger-Kernel](https://github.com/linkedin/Liger-Kernel) optimizations to speed up their training.

-After installing the [Liger-Kernel](https://github.com/linkedin/Liger-Kernel) library, one can simply patch the llama models by setting `Args(use_liger_kernels=True)` for the training runs.
+Users can also apply the [Liger-Kernel](https://github.com/linkedin/Liger-Kernel) optimizations to patch the llama models by setting `Args(use_liger_kernels=True)` and speed up the training runs.

 ## Inference